zpainter/iassist/content/conferences/iassist2024/faq.md

 location = "Halifax, Canada"
 type = "conference-2024"
 +++
 ## Frequently asked questions related to the Conference

+Frequently asked questions related to the Conference are answered here.

 ### Emergency Contact Details

 911 is the emergency number in Canada.
 You should only call 911 if you are in an emergency situation and need immediate help.

+If you are in a situation that is not an emergency (for example, lost identification or property), but you would still like to contact police, you can call the non-emergency line at 902-490-5020 or 902-490-7252.

 ### Where will the conference take place?

-The conference will take place at the Halifax Convention Centre, in Halifax, Nova Scotia, Canada from May 28 - May 31, 2024.
+The conference will take place at the Halifax Convention Centre (1650 Argyle Street, in Halifax, Nova Scotia, Canada) from May 28 - May 31, 2024.

 ### Where will the workshops take place?